-Shalom will apply for an in-home services license and will seek and secure Medicare certification and a Medicaid contract.

-We will also see National Institute for Jewish Hospice accreditation.
-No hospice in Kitsap County currently holds this designation.
+Shalom will apply for an inhome services license and will seek and secure Medicare certification and a Medicaid contract.
+Shalom will also secure National Institute for Jewish Hospice (NIJH) accreditation.
+No hospice in Clark County (or the greater Portland area) currently holds this designation.
+A map of the States with accreditation as of the time of filing this application, are colored in the map.
+In Washington, the only agency is based in King County, though Shalom Kitsap will secure accreditation once operational.

-Section 3 NEED (WAC 246-310-210)
+Section 3 CERTIFICATE OF NEED REVIEW CRITERIA NEED (WAC 246-310-210)